Angry Andy: Plot

-Kelly Kapoor (Mindy Kaling) is forced to choose between Ryan Howard (B. J. Novak) and a new man, Ravi (Sendhil Ramamurthy).
-Pam Halpert (Jenna Fischer) set up Kelly and Ravi, her daughter Cece's pediatrician, in hopes of Kelly finally moving on from Ryan.
+Kelly Kapoor is forced to choose between Ryan Howard and a new man, Ravi.
+Pam Halpert set up Kelly and Ravi, her daughter Cece's pediatrician, in hopes of Kelly finally moving on from Ryan.
 Ryan makes several attempts to get back with Kelly, though everyone finds the attempts pathetic because he can not even say he truly loves her and wants to be with her always (he keeps qualifying all of his feelings for her) and even admits he would prefer she not be with anyone else if she is not going to be with him.
-Warehouse worker Nate (Mark Proksch) even states that he prefers Ravi to Ryan, despite having never met Ravi and only knowing Ryan (whom he calls Brian) from their brief interaction.
-Pam eventually says that he is not a nice person, and Oscar Martinez (Oscar Nunez) says he is not boyfriend material.
+Warehouse worker Nate even states that he prefers Ravi to Ryan, despite having never met Ravi and only knowing Ryan (whom he calls Brian) from their brief interaction.
+Pam eventually says that he is not a nice person, and Oscar Martinez says he is not boyfriend material.
 Ryan tells the office he has a love poem for her, which Kelly has no interest in reading.
 As the staff are heading outside the building to go home, they see Ryan sitting on a steed professing his love (again, in insultingly hedging terms) to Kelly.
 She responds by saying she is in love with Ravi and hopes to stay friends with Ryan.
 They hug goodbye, which turns into a make-out session.
-The episode closes with Jim Halpert (John Krasinski) and Pam finding and reading Ryan's love poem.
+The episode closes with Jim Halpert and Pam finding and reading Ryan's love poem.
 Initially scoffing, they are both noticeably moved by it.
 Tearing up, Jim informs the camera crew that Ryan can never know of the incident.